Religious responses to the problem of evil: Evolutionary theodicy

 In response to arguments concerning natural evil and the suffering of animals, Christopher Southgate developed a "compound evolutionary theodicy."
 Robert John Russell summarizes it as beginning with an assertion of the goodness of creation and all sentient creatures.
 Next, Southgate argues that Darwinian evolution was the only way God could create such goodness.
 "A universe with the sort of beauty, diversity, sentience, and sophistication of creatures that the biosphere now contains" could only come about by the natural processes of evolution.
 According to Russell and Southgate, the goodness of creation is intrinsically linked to the evolutionary processes by which such goodness is achieved, and these processes, in turn, inevitably come with pain and suffering as intrinsic to them.
 In this scenario, natural evils are an inevitable consequence of developing life.

 In his evolutionary theodicy, Richard Kropf supposes that "what we take for evil in the natural course of events, exists primarily because creation as an evolutionary process necessarily begins with forms of existence that are totally unlike God."
 Bethany Sollereder acknowledges that violence and suffering are inherent in the evolutionary process, yet asserts this is given context and redemption in light of the "creative suffering of God."

+Non-identity theodicy

+Built on the work of philosophers like Derek Parfit and Robert Merrihew Adams, the non-identity theodicy has been defended by both Scott Hill and Vince Vitale.
+The idea behind it is that individual persons can only come into existence if God has a policy of evil allowance.
+On Vitale's version, God offers all people who come into existence a great overall life, and he does not wrong anyone by bringing them into existence.